Skip to main content

 Consent

-What is Consent?
+What is Sexual Consent?

-Consent is an agreement between participants to engage in sexual activity.
+Sexual consent is an agreement between participants to engage in sexual activity.
 There are many ways to give consent, and some of those are discussed below.
 Consent doesn’t have to be verbal, but verbally agreeing to different sexual activities can help both you and your partner respect each other’s boundaries.

 How Does Consent Work in Real Life?